Back in the day, a hot cross bun meant only one thing: a yeasty, sweet, spiced bun full of raisins and mixed peel, decorated with a white cross.

 This is where things get even weirder.
 No matter how quirky the flavour, we're used to seeing hot cross buns in solid form, but it seems that some people are keen to push the envelope even further.

-Aldi released a hot cross bun gin liqueur in time for Easter this year.
-Costing $19.99 for 500mL, the 20% alcohol liqueur is a small batch gin blended with nutmeg, cinnamon, cloves and ginger flavours.
-It was released on Wednesday 24 February.
+Aldi released a hot cross bun gin liqueur in time for Easter last year.
+Costing $19.99 for 500mL, the 20% alcohol liqueur was a small batch gin blended with nutmeg, cinnamon, cloves and ginger flavours.

 Hot cross buns on ice